Thesis and maturity test in master's and licentiate programmes

 Thesis template and abstract

 To ensure the accessibility of the thesis file, you can use the text styles contained in the University of Helsinki template and follow the instructions provided in the template.
 However, make sure your faculty and degree program's thesis guidelines before using the template.
 When the Word file is in order for accessibility, you can also easily create an accessible PDF file.
+Ensure that the name of the thesis file is in the format Lastname_Firstname_Mastersthesis_Year (with no Scandinavian letters or special characters).

 The thesis includes an abstract written in the language of the thesis.
 In addition, students who have completed their secondary education in Finnish or Swedish must write an abstract in the language of their secondary education if the abstract also serves as a maturity test with which the student demonstrates their proficiency in Finnish or Swedish.
 You can use the University's abstract document (a word document).
 Fill in the needed information on each line and write your abstract at the end.
 The length of the abstract is usually 1 page.
 The degree programmes and/or faculties can give more detailed instructions in the matter, please see also the degree programme-specific instructions.
 Attached is also a model document as a pdf.
 If needed, you can write the abstract also in other word processing programmes with the help of the model document.
-Attach the abstract file to the thesis file.
+Include your abstract in the thesis file.

 If you give permission to publish your thesis in the University's open publication repository, please make sure the document is in an accessible format.
 See instructions on how to create accessible documents.